lochrist/UniPix/Documentation~/UniPix.md

 - quick enumeration of all features while using the pixel art editor
     - layers
+        - opacity
+        - merging
     - multi frames
+    - animation preview
     - import from texture2D, sprite, jpg, png
     - export as separate frames or spritesheet
     - synchronize with source asset
-    - grid
+    - grid + grid settings
     - tools:
+        - pencil
+        - eraser
+        - bucket
+        - dithering
+    - Color picker
+    - Primary / Secondary color + switch
-    - palette management
+    - palette
-    - animation preview
     - undo/redo
     - everything has a shorcuts
-    - but everty unity pixel art editor would have that...
+    - but every unity pixel art editor should have that...
-- In its own process:
+- In its own process with its own EditorMode:
     - separate undo-queue
     - not impacted by global selection
     - sync with master instance
     - its own menubar and shortcuts!
+    - drag and drop across instances
 - Can even be started standalone:
     - create shortcut with proper command line switch on the project